-Best Overall: NewAir 29 Bottle Dual-Zone Wine Refrigerator
+Best Splurge: NewAir 29 Bottle Dual-zone Wine Refrigerator

 Best Countertop: Whynter 20 Bottle Freestanding Wine Refrigerator

-This single-zone wine fridge from Whynter (a well-known refrigeration and cooling brand) is the perfect size for placing in the corner of your kitchen counter.
+This single-zone wine fridge from Whynter is the perfect size for placing in the corner of your kitchen counter.
 Its sturdy shelves can hold 20 bottles, which is a lot for a countertop wine fridge.
 It’s completely freestanding, but shoppers say its appearance makes it something you’d want to keep on display.
 “The mirrored door and the internal light are particularly impressive, and we have received a lot of compliments on how this looks,” wrote one happy customer.

 Quietest Option: Wine Enthusiast 20 Bottle Evolution Series Wine Refrigerator

-Best Freestanding: Ivation 12 Bottle Single Zone Freestanding Wine Refrigerator
+Best Freestanding: Ivation 18 Bottle Thermoelectric Wine Cooler

-Best Large Capacity: Whynter 164 Bottle Dual-Zone Wine Cellar
+Best Large Capacity: NewAir 116 Bottle Dual-zone Wine Cellar

 It’s definitely on the more expensive side, but this full-size cellar is a great investment if you want to grow your wine collection.
-It features 15 wooden shelves that can slide out whenever you need to grab a bottle, while the top wire rack is perfect for displaying up to six of the fanciest bottles in your collection (or storing ones that have already been opened).
-One customer says they were able to fit five full cases of wine while still having space for more!
-Whynter’s wine cellar uses nine LED lights to illuminate the interior, and they can be manually turned on if you prefer it to stay dark while the door is shut.
+It features 11 wooden shelves that can slide out whenever you need to grab a bottle.
+NewAir’s wine cellar uses a gold LED light to illuminate the interior, and it can be manually switched between two different settings.
+“I’m absolutely in love with this wine cooler,” wrote one shopper.
+“The stainless steel and beech wood shelves fit in perfectly with our decor and it holds so many bottles.
+When we have company over, I love to turn on the golden lights to display all the beautiful bottles.”
 It’s a dual-zone fridge, so you can set it at two different temperatures to optimally store both your reds and whites.
 You also have the flexibility to keep it as a freestanding model or build it into your kitchen or wine room’s cabinetry.

 Love a great deal?
 Sign up for our T+L Recommends newsletter and we’ll send you our favorite travel products each week.